knazarov/q.sh/README.md

-# CLI to answer natural language questions
+# q.sh: a fuzzy launcher based on fzf

-`q.sh` is a command-line tool that allows you to interact with your computer using natural language.
+`q.sh` is a launcher for tiling window managers, that can not only run regular binaries, but also execute prefix commands.

 ## Extending q.sh